We flipped our queen sleigh bed and gave it a face lift to match our new bedroom’s style. Check out our queen sleigh bed

 Our gorgeous sleigh bed came with the primary bedroom furniture set we purchased when we were married over 15 years ago.
 Let’s just say that our tastes have changed and styles have changed since then.
 Also, as we have remodeled our primary bedroom and primary bathroom, we have worked hard to mix modern elements with the old character of our house.
 Furniture and decorations are a great way to change the look of a room.

-With all of these factors coming into play we were left with a challenge: How to up-cycle our old bed to make it work in our new room.
+With all of these factors coming into play we were left with a challenge: How to update a cherry sleigh bed to make it work in our new room and save the money on a new bed frame.

 Queen Sleigh Bed: Before

-Here are a few pictures of what our bed looked like in the master bedroom of our first house.
-That bedroom was large and we had a different color scheme.
-Our current house has a much smaller master bedroom.
+Here are a few pictures of what our traditional sleigh bed looked like in the primary bedroom of our old house.
+That bedroom was quite a bit larger.
+Our current house has a much smaller primary bedroom.

 Queen Sleigh Bed Makeover Challenge